 This spot was ideal because it had an area which was being regularly flooded by waves.
 The front piece of ice had fantastic textures.
 It was sheltering a patch of delicious black sand and pebbles.

 I positioned my camera quite low on the tripod.
 The ice chunks are breaking the horizon, but this is to maximise the area of sky in the scene.
 It also gives a strong sense of intimacy with the glacier ice.

 Long exposure = 13 seconds.

 Timing was important in this shot.
-My settings gave me a comfortable second to expose the sky.
+My settings gave me a comfortable ‘one second’ to expose the sky.
 I had to be sure that there was sea action during the remainder of the exposure to get a nice run-off effect.
 This would communicate the movement of the waves.

-The action was a fast downward drop of the magic cloth (after a second) followed by carefully raising the cloth over the remaining 10 or so seconds up to the horizon point.
-A full a second on the sky was almost losing the highlights.
+The ‘Cloth Action’ was a fast downward drop of the Magic Cloth (after a second) followed by carefully raising the cloth over the remaining 10 or so seconds up to the horizon point.
+A full a second on the sky almost lost the highlights.
 The extra exposure time on the foreground was good and required very little processing in terms of brightness.
 I therefore had plenty of options with saturation and clarity without degrading the image.

 Magic Cloth Action

 In most cases I bring the cloth down quickly and up slowly.
 If the sun is close to the horizon, I would recommend bringing the cloth upwards after exposing the sky.
 This upwards motion will resemble a ‘Reverse Grad Filter‘.